ItsJonQ/jonquach/src/_posts/2017-12-11-design-engineer-what-it-means.md

 topCaption: "🎨 + 💻?"
 ---

-Recently, I had a catch-up chat with a product designer collegue from work (his name is [Buzz](https://www.buzzusborne.com/) and he is awesome).
+Recently, I had a catch-up chat with a product designer colleague from work (his name is [Buzz](https://www.buzzusborne.com/) and he is awesome).
 One of the things we talked about was the various things I did at [Help Scout](https://www.helpscout.net/).

 He was specifically curious what skills, experience, or traits one would need to do what I do on a daily basis.
 In other words, my role as the team's Design Engineer.
 This led me thinking…